Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 Once the deployment script has finished, you can go to the created Azure Static Web App in the Azure Portal and you can see it as been connected to the specified GitHub repository.
 Azure Static Web App has also created a new workflow in the GitHub repository that uses GitHub Actions to define the CI/CD pipeline that will build and publish the website every time a commit is pushed to the repo.

-### Imperative Deployment

 The generated GitHub Action doesn't know that we are using a database to store to-do list data, so we need to add the database deployment to the GitHub Action manually.
 No big deal, is a very small change.
 First of all you have to create a new [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):

 - AZURE_SQL_CONNECTION_STRING

 The `AZURE_SQL_CONNECTION_STRING` is the connection string that can be used to deploy the database.
 You can use the same connection string used for deploying the database objects.
-You can find it in the `./database/deploy/.env` file.
+You can find it in the `./database/.env` file.

+### Imperative Deployment on Azure

 Then you have to add the following code, just before the `Build And Deploy` step, to the file you'll find in `./.github/workflow`: